 • Extra virgin olive oil prevents the salmon from sticking to the pan.
 Many are nervous about cooking with olive oil over high heat, but it’s a very stable oil as long as you use an extra virgin variety.

-• Lemon and fish go together like peanut butter and jelly.
-A simple hit of lemon juice is an essential seasoning, lifting the savory flavor.
+• Lemon: A simple hit of lemon juice is an essential seasoning, lifting the savory flavor.
 I wouldn’t go without it, but lime juice can work well too.

 • Baby arugula adds a fresh peppery flavor, but is optional.